-- 2.2 Following Clause 2.1 above, operators will not be entitled to common short codes assignment. - 2.3 Content providers are free to develop in-house applications and content in addition to acquisition of franchise rights from third-party apps and content developers on condition that market rule 2.4 (b) below is strictly adhered to.
+- 2.2a Following Clause 2.1 above, operators will not be entitled to common short codes assignment except for critical operator specific services for example access numbers to call centres, short codes for recharges etc as approved by the Commission. - 2.2b Operators are allowed to partner with third party content providers for the provision of charged Caller Ring Back Tone (CRBT). - 2.3 Content providers are free to develop in-house applications and content in addition to acquisition of franchise rights from third-party apps and content developers on condition that market rule 2.4 (b) below is strictly adhered to.

 Content and apps providers must not discriminate or show preference in accepting application for hosting on the basis of the source of the product to be distributed.
-Both inhouse products and third party products must be treated equally.
+Both in-house products and third party products must be treated equally.
 VAS developers whose request for hosting has been rejected despite meeting the conditions stipulated in section 1.9 above will have the right to appeal to the Commission for redress.
-Rejection of hosting requests for flimsy excuses or deliberate restriction of access to third-party applications/content in order to give advantage to in-house content/ apps will attract sanctions.
+Rejection of hosting requests for flimsy excuses or deliberate restriction of access to third-party applications/content in order to give advantage to in-house content/apps will attract sanctions.

-- 2.4 (a) Network operators and content/application providers are barred from full or partial ownership of aggregator companies. - (b) The provision of the Nigerian Communications Act, 2003 (section 31.1) barring any company in Nigeria from offering any telecommunications service without appropriate license applies equally to value added services.
-These include location-based services, commercial ring tones and ring back tones, music downloads, mobile money e.t.c. - (c) Switch-generated ring tones or caller ring back tones and other features such as call forwarding, multi party conference call etc which are offered to subscribers without extra charges will not be classified as value added services.
+Network operators and content/application providers are barred from full or partial ownership of aggregator companies.

+The provision of the Nigerian Communications Act, 2003 (section 31.1) barring any company in Nigeria from offering any telecommunications service without appropriate license applies equally to value added services.
+These include location-based services, commercial ring tones and ring back tones, music downloads, mobile money etc.

+Switch-generated ring tones or caller ring back tones and other features such as call forwarding, multi - party conference call etc. which are offered to subscribers without extra charges will not be classified as value added services.